Nimbus-Healthcare/nimbus-developer-portal/guides/webhooks.md

 ---
 title: Webhook Integration Guide
-description: Complete guide to integrating webhooks for real-time pharmacy event notifications
+description: Complete guide to integrating webhooks for real-time NovaMed event notifications
 ---

 # Webhook Integration Guide

-Webhooks enable you to receive real-time notifications about pharmacy operations, including shipment creation, prescription status updates, and medication order changes.
+Webhooks enable you to receive real-time notifications about NovaMed operations, including order status updates, shipment notifications, and medication request changes.
 This guide will help you set up and integrate webhooks into your system.

 ---